Sarsparilla and sassafras are easily confused words.

 Autocorrect suggests words that start with the same letters.
 It’s suggesting what word you may want to save time, but quite often, its suggestions are pretty off base.
 They don’t help you out, but they do make you laugh.

-Caramel (pronounced “care-uh-mell”/”karr-muhl”) is a noun with multiple meanings.
+Sassafras (pronounced “sass-uh-frass”) is a proper noun with multiple associations.

 The following story uses both words correctly:

 Sassandra ran a soda fountain and apothecary in Sashoma, Florida.
 Some kids were at the counter, sipping sarsaparilla and amaretto syrup sodas.